1771-Technologies/stock-screener-demo/README.md

 The stock screener demo highlights these key LyteNyte Grid features:

-- Sorting Rows: Click the arrow icons in a column header or open the [Sort Manager](https://www.1771technologies.com/docs/component-sort-manager) dialog to sort rows.
-You can apply multiple sorts simultaneously
+- **Sorting Rows:** Click the arrow icons in a column header or open the [Sort Manager](https://www.1771technologies.com/docs/component-sort-manager) dialog to sort rows.
+You can apply multiple sorts simultaneously.
-- Filtering: The demo manages filtering through a floating row positioned below the header row.
+- **Filtering:** The demo manages filtering through a floating row positioned below the header row.
 Quick filter expressions are supported, and users may also expand a filter configuration popover for given columns.
 The filter popover demonstrates LyteNyte Grid’s [Filter Tree](https://www.1771technologies.com/docs/component-filter-tree) feature.
-- Quick Search: Enter text into the input field to instantly locate matching rows in the grid using LyteNyte Grid’s [Quick Search](https://www.1771technologies.com/docs/filter-quick-filter) feature.
+- **Quick Search:** Enter text into the input field to instantly locate matching rows in the grid using LyteNyte Grid’s [Quick Search](https://www.1771technologies.com/docs/filter-quick-filter) feature.
-- Row Grouping and Aggregations: Use the [Pill Manager](https://www.1771technologies.com/docs/component-grid-box) or the [Column Manager](https://www.1771technologies.com/docs/component-column-manager) to group rows and calculate aggregations.
+- **Row Grouping and Aggregations:** Use the [Pill Manager](https://www.1771technologies.com/docs/component-grid-box) or the [Column Manager](https://www.1771technologies.com/docs/component-column-manager) to group rows and calculate aggregations.
   The demo shows the Column Manager in both a side panel and a dialog to highlight flexible layout options.
-- Column Resizing and Autosizing: You can [resize and move](https://www.1771technologies.com/docs/column-moving) columns.
+- **Column Resizing and Autosizing:** You can [resize and move](https://www.1771technologies.com/docs/column-moving) columns.
   [Autosize](https://www.1771technologies.com/docs/column-autosizing) all columns to fit their content with a single action.

 Additional demo features include custom cell renderers, copy and paste, cell range selection, row selection,